Sabarinathan07/Dashboard-Capgemini/Readme.md

 # Dashboard

-A MERN stack application built to view,analyse and sort the transaction dara
+A MERN stack application built to view,analyse and sort the transaction data

 ## Introduction